 What form(s) does this medication come in?

-Each white to off-white, film coated, round, biconvex tablet, debossed with "R" on one side and "6" on the other side, contains ropinirole 0.25 mg.
+Each white to off-white, film coated, round, biconvex tablet debossed with "R" on one side and "6" on the other contains 0.25 mg of ropinirole.
 Nonmedicinal ingredients: microcrystalline cellulose, croscarmellose sodium, hypromellose, lactose anhydrous, lactose monohydrate, macrogol/polyethylene glycol 400, magnesium stearate, titanium dioxide, and talc.
-This medication does not contain sucrose, tartrazine or any other azo dyes.
+This medication does not contain sucrose, tartrazine, or any other azo dyes.

-Each light-green to green, film-coated, round, biconvex tablet, debossed with "R" on one side "8" on the other side, contains ropinirole 1 mg.
-Nonmedicinal ingredients: microcrystalline cellulose, croscarmellose sodium, hypromellose, lactose anhydrous, lactose monohydrate, macrogol/polyethylene glycol 400, magnesium stearate, titanium dioxide, iron oxide yellow iron oxide black, and FD&C Blue No. 2/lake colour of indigo carmine.
-This medication does not contain sucrose, tartrazine or any other azo dyes.
+Each light-green to green, film-coated, round, biconvex tablet debossed with "R" on one side and "8" on the other contains 1 mg of ropinirole.
+Nonmedicinal ingredients: microcrystalline cellulose, croscarmellose sodium, hypromellose, lactose anhydrous, lactose monohydrate, macrogol/polyethylene glycol 400, magnesium stearate, titanium dioxide, iron oxide yellow iron oxide black, and FD & C Blue No. 2/lake colour of indigo carmine.
+This medication does not contain sucrose, tartrazine, or any other azo dyes.

-Each pink, film-coated, round, biconvex tablet debossed with "R" on one side and "9" on the other side, contains ropinirole 2 mg.
+Each pink, film-coated, round, biconvex tablet debossed with "R" on one side and "9" on the other contains 2 mg of ropinirole.
 Nonmedicinal ingredients: microcrystalline cellulose, croscarmellose sodium, hypromellose, lactose anhydrous, lactose, and iron oxide red.
-This medication does not contain sucrose, tartrazine or any other azo dyes.
+This medication does not contain sucrose, tartrazine, or any other azo dyes.

-Each blue, film-coated, round, biconvex tablet debossed with "R" on one side and "10" on the other side, contains ropinirole 5 mg.
-Nonmedicinal ingredients: microcrystalline cellulose, croscarmellose sodium, hypromellose, lactose anhydrous, lactose monohydrate, macrogol/polyethylene glycol 400, magnesium stearate, titanium dioxide, FD&C Blue No. 2/lake colour of indigo carmine, macrogol/polyethylene glycol 4000, and talc.
+Each blue, film-coated, round, biconvex tablet debossed with "R" on one side and "10" on the other contains 5 mg of ropinirole.
+Nonmedicinal ingredients: microcrystalline cellulose, croscarmellose sodium, hypromellose, lactose anhydrous, lactose monohydrate, macrogol/polyethylene glycol 400, magnesium stearate, titanium dioxide, FD & C Blue No. 2/lake colour of indigo carmine, macrogol/polyethylene glycol 4000, and talc.
 This medication does not contain sucrose, tartrazine or any other azo dyes.

 How should I use this medication?